Mini-Split Ductless AC System, pros and cons of mini split systems

 • New additions or renovations

-• Existing spaces like basements, attics or garages
+• Existing spaces like basements, attics, or garages

 • Supplementing homes with non-ducted heating (radiators, space heaters, etc.)